 Gain specialized knowledge, skills, clinical decision making, and hands-on experience in the best interest of your critically -ill patient.
 You will also learn how to promote a healing environment and support and educate your patients’ families or designated decision-makers.

 What To Expect

 As a new graduate registered nurse in the Residency of Critical Care Nursing, you’ll participate in:

-- An advanced cardiac life support (ACLS) course
+- An advanced cardiac life support (ACLS) course and certification

 After the Residency

 After completing the 14 week orientation in the Residency of Critical Care Nursing, the professional development classes will start.
-You will be expected to continue your learning with monthly workshops and paid time away from the hospital participating in fun, rejuvenating activities with fellow new grad nurses and a mentor leader.
+You will be expected to continue your learning with paid monthly workshops and time away from the hospital participating in fun, rejuvenating activities with fellow new grad nurses and a mentor leader.

 For More Information